peteroupc/MailLib/docs/PeterO.Mail.MailDateTime.md

   * 5 - Second of the minute, from 0 through 60 (this value can go up to 60 to accommodate leap seconds).
 (Leap seconds are additional seconds added to adjust international atomic time, or TAI, to an approximation of astronomical time known as coordinated universal time, or UTC.)

-  * 6 - Milliseconds of the second, from 0 through 999.
-Will always be 0.
+  * 6 - Fractional seconds.
+The return value will always have this value set to 0, since fractional seconds cannot be expressed in the date-time format.
+This value cannot be less than 0.

   * 7 - Number of minutes to subtract from this date and time to get global time.
-This number can be positive or negative.
+This number can be positive or negative, but cannot be less than -1439 or greater than 1439.

      <b>Parameters:</b>

  * <i>str</i>: A date-time string.